 We are really excited about the programme, with Leeds’ friendly, local indie cinema Hyde Park Picture house profiling a new film every day.
 It includes suggestions from LGBT+ author, musician, poet Rosie Garland (aka Rosie Lugosi); and members of the LGBT+ networks at the three coordinating universities.

 Hyde Park Picture House have also selected three films they would have liked to screen at the cinema for Pride this year, had that been possible.

 Our LGBT+ staff, students and alumni have shared their written perspectives on what Pride means to them.
 Read the short stories on the University’s Medium account.
 You can also hear from Dr. Tiffany R. Holloman, Historian and Sociologist at the University of Leeds, in their article: “From NYC 1970 to Leeds 2020, Pride Transatlantic Style”.

 Colleagues from Leeds Beckett University have set up a “Rainbow over the library” Spotify playlist, with over three hours of music.
 Access the playlist here.

 Pride events in the city

-On Sunday 16 August, UK Black Pride celebrated turning 15 by hosting a day of live streamed celebrations; alongside a series of virtual rooms, including a welbeing area.
+On Sunday 16 August, UK Black Pride celebrated turning 15 by hosting a day of live streamed celebrations; alongside a series of virtual rooms.